QiMeng-MuPa: Mutual-Supervised Learning for Sequential-to-Parallel Code Translation: Experiments Results

 \subsection{Code Translation}

 Table \ref{table:main} and Figure \ref{fig:qwen_iter} shows the results compared with existing methods.
-The proposed MuSL improves Pass@1 by 28.91\% for Qwen2.5 and 29.44\% for Llama3.
-Qwen2.5 enhanced with MuSL surpasses the current state-of-the-art CodeRosetta by 1.56 BLEU and 6.92 CodeBLEU.
-Regarding Compile Pass and Pass@k that better reflect true model performance, MuSL outperforms the strongest open-source model DeepSeek-R1 by 3.33\% on Pass@1, and the leading closed-source model GPT-4.1 by 2.32\% on Pass@10.
-These results demonstrate that the Translator trained with MuSL is effective on sequential-to-parallel code translation, and surpass the current state-of-the-art models on both similarity-based and functional equivalence-based metrics.
+QiMeng-MuPa improves Pass@1 by 28.91\% for Qwen2.5-Coder and 29.44\% for Llama3.
+Qwen2.5-Coder enhanced with QiMeng-MuPa surpasses the current state-of-the-art CodeRosetta by 1.56 BLEU and 6.92 CodeBLEU.
+Regarding Compile Pass and Pass@k that better reflect true model performance, QiMeng-MuPa outperforms the strongest open-source model DeepSeek-R1 by 3.33\% on Pass@1, and the leading closed-source model GPT-4.1 by 2.32\% on Pass@10.
+These results demonstrate that the Translator trained with QiMeng-MuPa is effective on sequential-to-parallel code translation, and surpass the current state-of-the-art models on both similarity-based and functional equivalence-based metrics.
 Figure \ref{fig:case_study} shows an example where the Translator efficiently and correctly parallelizes the two outer loops, successfully translating their complex logic.
 In contrast, CodeRosetta produces an incorrect translation.
 More error analysis and examples can be found in Appendix \ref{trans_example} and \ref{trans_cases}.
 We also analyze the performance of CUDA programs generated by the Translator (see Table \ref{table:speed_up}), achieving a maximum speedup of up to 15,259×.